Beach Replenishment

 The initial beach nourishment of Chesapeake Beach occurred in May 2018, where about 384,000 cubic yards of sand were placed along the Chesapeake Beach shoreline to reestablish the dune system and enhance the beach berm profile.

-SMC began beach nourishment activities in the 4600 block of Ocean View Avenue on June 25, 2024.
-They are currently progressing in an easterly direction towards the 4400 block of Ocean View Avenue.
+SMC is currently progressing in an easterly direction towards the 4400 block of Ocean View Avenue and have completed beach nourishment up to Mortons Road.
 Once SMC completes the beach renourishment east of Lee Avenue, they will then transfer their equipment to the 4900 block of Bay Bridge Lane.

+To date, about 57% of the total contract volume has been placed on the beach.
 SMC will then conduct the remainder of the beach renourishment project progressing towards the western limit of project (i.e., the 5070 block of Guy Avenue).
-This portion of the project is currently scheduled to begin by Sept.
-19, 2024.
+This portion of the project is currently scheduled to begin as early as mid-October.

 SMC is closing between 500-750 feet of beach sections to safely construct the beach berm and protect the beach going public from the ongoing construction activities.
 Per the contract, SMC is allowed to work 24 hour per day, seven days a week.